-Many thought the Umpqua River area would become a major shipping center due to its abundance of “green gold,” the pristine timber rapidly being harvested.
-The turbulent force with which the river collided with the ocean created a great hazard for ships, and a beacon marking the spot was greatly needed.
+Many thought the Umpqua River area would become a major shipping center due to its abundance of “green gold,” the vast stands of timber that were rapidly being harvested.
+The turbulent force with which the river collided with the ocean created a hazard for ships, and a beacon marking the spot was greatly needed.

-Local Indians, who for centuries had used the area as a prime hunting and fishing ground, were none too pleased to watch the progress.
-Afraid of reprisal due to the neighboring Fort Umpqua, the Indians chose to agitate the workers by constantly stealing their tools.
-Being greatly outnumbered, the workers never retaliated.
-Then one day a worker noticed his stolen sledge hammer leaning against an Indian hut.
-As he grabbed the tool, he was jumped by a couple of Indians.
-Mayhem broke out among the workers and Indians.
-A foreman ran to the site and lit a stick of dynamite hoping to break up the rumble.
-The blast so frightened the Indians that they hastily retreated.
-Soon the long winter storms arrived and both sides hunkered down.
+Local Indians had used the Umpqua River area as prime hunting and fishing grounds for centuries and were none too pleased to watch the progress being made on the lighthouse.
+Rather than confront the workers and risk an attack from nearby Fort Umpqua, the Indians attempted to delay the work by stealing critical tools.
+Being greatly outnumbered, the construction crew never retaliated, but then one day, a worker noticed his stolen sledge hammer leaning against an Indian hut.
+While recovering the hammer, the worker was jumped by a couple of Indians, and mayhem soon broke out among the workers and Indians.
+A quick thinking foreman ran to the site and lit a stick of dynamite that frightened the Indians into a hasty retreat.
+The Indian threat was mostly over, but long winter storms slowed progress until the spring of 1857.

-The lighthouse was built on the sandy shore near the mouth of the river.
-A coastal gale, on February 8, 1861, along with record mountain runoff, combined to blast away at the lighthouse's foundation.
-With its footings compromised, the house and tower developed a slight tilt.
-Another violent storm in October 1863 added even more to the damage.
-The keepers, living in constant fear that the entire structure would collapse with them in it, petitioned for the structure to be abandoned, and in late January 1864, permission was granted.
+Living in constant fear that the entire structure would collapse with them in it, the keepers petitioned for the lighthouse to be abandoned, and in late January 1864, permission was granted.
 A week later, the lens was removed, and while workers were in the process of dismantling the iron lantern room, the tower began to shake and sway.
-The men dropped their work and fled for their lives, and none too soon, as only minutes later, the tower came crashing down.
+The men dropped their work, fled for their lives, and watched from a safe distance as the tower came crashing down.

 Eventually, the Lighthouse Board desired the coast to be lit so that a ship would come into the light of one beacon as it passed out of the rays of another.
 Lighthouses at Heceta Head and Umpqua River would close the unlighted gap between Yaquina Head and Cape Arago, and on October 2, 1888, $50,000 was appropriated for the construction of a second Umpqua River Lighthouse.